-Some of the telecommunications companies may try to monitor or intercept the calls going through their network.
+Telecommunications companies may try to monitor or intercept calls going through their network.

-Skype is not a good solution for human right defenders at risk.
+Popular tools like Skype or Zoom are not advisable solutions for human right defenders at risk.

 Depending on their threat model, other commercial services like Google Hangouts can also be contraindicated.

 For end-to-end encrypted 1:1 voice and video calls, we can recommend:

 - Wire - an open source desktop and mobile app for end-to-end encrypted messaging (both 1:1 and group) and calls (both 1:1 and groups with fewer than 10 participants – see further information about the latter in the section on multi-party video calls below) that doesn’t need a telephone number to sign up.

 - From the Wire Support website: Audio and video calls, call settings

 - Signal - an open source desktop and mobile app for end-to-end encrypted messaging (both 1:1 and group) and calls (only 1:1).

 Currently there is no solution for end-to-end encrypted group calls.

 Since group video calls are not end-to-end encrypted, their security depends on TLS/HTTPS being properly implemented and the entity that is hosting the service, so in choosing a platform the user is trusting that platform with the confidentiality of their conversations.
 If they do not feel comfortable trusting another party with access to this information, then they need to explore self-hosting and finding a platform they do trust.